 Dr. Greene’s Answer:

-Kids will sometimes go through phases where their sleep (and your sleep!) is interrupted, but when the transition is sudden and recent, my first thought is, “What might have changed?”
+Kids will sometimes go through phases where their infant sleep or child sleep (and your sleep!) is interrupted, but when the transition is sudden and recent, my first thought is, “What might have changed?”

 Often there is a short-term discomfort that makes it unpleasant to fall asleep and that breaks the habit of good sleep.
 At 4 months old, common reasons would include teething and ear infections.
 (Interrupted sleep is the most reliable symptom of ear infections.
 Far more so than ear tugging or fever.)
 If you suspect she is uncomfortable, you will want to treat that discomfort.
 If you are not sure, you may want to have her checked just so you will know what you are dealing with.